 Platinum Status for transparency.
 We work very hard to update our information and maintain our status with GuideStar.
 Please feel free to see our account information on their website!

 Yearly updates allow us to show our transparency and stay approved for Giving Matters Grants and for participation in the Big Payback.

 See our profile here

 Tennessee Department of Mental Health and Substance Abuse Services

-The office of Faith-Based Initiatives Certified us as a Recovery Congregation
+In 2019, the office of Faith-Based Initiatives Certified us as a Recovery Congregation